sooriyaarachchi/pybites.github.io-src/content/decorator-optional-argument.md

 ## Allow for optional arguments

-OK so luckily I had [Python cookbook 3rd ed](http://www.amazon.com/dp/1449340377/?tag=pyb0f-20) nearby.
+Luckily I had [Python cookbook 3rd ed](http://www.amazon.com/dp/1449340377/?tag=pyb0f-20) nearby.
 What I love about this book, apart from its technical depth, is that it offers short and concise recipes that you can start using right away.
-This really covered a need I had when I was writing my decorators: have the ability to behave them in certain ways.
+This really covered a need I had when I was writing my decorators: the ability to have them behave in certain ways.

 Here is the cookbook's solution modified for my sleep decorator: